Traneptora/grimoire/_posts/2015-01-09-antimagic-field.markdown

 Spells and other magical effects, except those created by an artifact or a deity, are suppressed in the sphere and can't protrude into it.
 A slot expended to cast a suppressed spell is consumed.
 While an effect is suppressed, it doesn't function, but the time it spends suppressed counts against its duration.

-**Targeted Effects.** Spells and other magical effects, such as _[Magic Missile](magic-missile)_ and _[Charm Person](charm-person)_, that target a creature or an object in the sphere have no effect on that target.
+**Targeted Effects.** Spells and other magical effects, such as *[Magic Missile](magic-missile)* and *[Charm Person](charm-person)*, that target a creature or an object in the sphere have no effect on that target.

-**Areas of Magic.** The area of another spell or magical effect, such as _[Fireball](fireball)_, can't extend into the sphere.
+**Areas of Magic.** The area of another spell or magical effect, such as *[Fireball](fireball)*, can't extend into the sphere.
 If the sphere overlaps an area of magic, the part of the area that is covered by the sphere is suppressed.
-For example, the flames created by a _[Wall of Fire](wall-of-fire)_ are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.
+For example, the flames created by a *[Wall of Fire](wall-of-fire)* are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.

 **Spells.** Any active spell or other magical effect on a creature or an object in the sphere is suppressed while the creature or object is in it.

 **Magic Items.** The properties and powers of magic items are suppressed in the sphere.
-For example, a _+1 longsword_ in the sphere functions as a nonmagical longsword.
+For example, a *+1 longsword* in the sphere functions as a non-magical longsword.

 A magic weapon's properties and powers are suppressed if it is used against a target in the sphere or wielded by an attacker in the sphere.
 If a magic weapon or a piece of magic ammunition fully leaves the sphere (for example, if you fire a magic arrow or throw a magic spear at a target outside the sphere), the magic of the item ceases to be suppressed as soon as it exits.

 **Magical Travel.** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such magical travel.
-A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the _[Rope Trick](rope-trick)_ spell, temporarily closes while in the sphere.
+A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the *[Rope Trick](rope-trick)* spell, temporarily closes while in the sphere.

 **Creatures and Objects.** A creature or object summoned or created by magic temporarily winks out of existence in the sphere.
 Such a creature instantly reappears once the space the creature occupied is no longer within the sphere.

-**Dispel Magic.** Spells and magical effects such as _[Dispel Magic](dispel-magic)_ have no effect on the sphere.
-Likewise, the spheres created by different _[Antimagic Field](antimagic-field)_ spells don't nullify each other.
+**Dispel Magic.** Spells and magical effects such as *[Dispel Magic](dispel-magic)* have no effect on the sphere.
+Likewise, the spheres created by different *[Antimagic Field](antimagic-field)* spells don't nullify each other.